rozachatz/money-transfer-api/README.md

 ## Architecture
 ### Presentation Layer:
 - **Controller**: Handles incoming requests from the client (Java program) and communicates with the server (localhost:8080).
+- **Data Transfer Object (DTO)**: Container that represents the data transferred between the client and the server.

 ### Service Layer:
 - Contains the business logic of the application.